 The "extension key" is a string uniquely identifying the extension.
 The folder where the extension resides is named by this string.
 The string can contain characters a-z0-9 and underscore.
 No uppercase characters should be used (keeps folder-,file- and table/field-names in lowercase).
-Furthermore the name must not start with an "tx" or "u" (this is prefixes used for modules) and because backend modules related to the extension should be named by the extension name without underscores, the extension name must still be unique even if underscores are removed (underscores are allowed to make the extension key easily readable).
+Furthermore the name must not start with a "tx" or "u" (these are prefixes used for modules) and because backend modules related to the extension should be named by the extension name without underscores, the extension name must still be unique even if underscores are removed (underscores are allowed to make the extension key easily readable).

 The naming conventions of extension keys are automatically validated by the registration at the repository, so you have nothing to worry about here.

 There are two ways to name an extension:

 - Project specific extensions (not generally usable or shareable): Select any name you like and prepend it "user_" (which is the only allowed use of a key starting with "u").
 This prefix denotes that this extension is a local one which does not come from the central TYPO3 Extension Repository or is ever intended to be shared.
 Probably this is an "adhoc" extension you have made for some special occasion.

 - General extensions: Register an extension name online at the TYPO3 Extension Repository.
 Your extension name will automatically be validated and you are sure to have a unique name returned which nobody else in the world uses.
 This makes it very easy to share your extension later on with every one else, because it ensures that no conflicts with other extension will happen.
 But by default a new extension you make is defined "private" which means nobody else but you have access to it until you permit it to be public.
 It's free of charge to register an extension name.
 By definition all code in the TYPO3 Extension Repository is covered by the GPL license because it interfaces with TYPO3.
 You should really consider making general extensions!